sourcegraph/about/blogposts/announcing-sourcegraph-3.15.md

 ![user event log](/blog/3-15-user-event-log.png)

-Users and site administrators can now view a log of their actions/events in the user settings.
-This enables site admins to perform rough audits of users and helps users better understand the information Sourcegraph logs.
+Users and site administrators can now view a log of their actions and the events logged in the user settings.
+This enables site admins to perform audits of user activity, and helps provide users with transparency around the activity that Sourcegraph logs.
+Note that these logs are only stored locally.

 ## Git improvements